mshahbazi72/cGANTransfer/README.md

     <li>Specify the suffix of the checkpoints for fine-tuning using "--load_weights" (E.g. "best1" for state_dict_best1.pth)</li>
 </ul>

 Note: To use the best model best on the evaluation saved during the training, pass the value "best#i" to the flag "--load_weights". #i is the number the saved best model.
-You can find the number of the best model in the main checkpoint's state_dict,